 The emphasis being on “enjoined upon them”, which means the Twelve were the ones exclusively told to, “Do this in remembrance of me” at the Last Supper.
 One can also point to many other Church Father quotes that show how these Bible verses listed above were prerogatives of the Apostles alone.
 Thus it is clear that interpretations of 1 Peter 2:9a or 1 Corinthians 2:16 that teach the opposite are going against the grain and, if actually executed, would rip apart the Body of Christ limb from limb in the disunity it would cause.

-And so, by rejecting the doctrine of apostolic succession, the question, “Why do you possess authority?”, cannot be adequately answered without using circular, arbitrary or subjective reasons.
+And so, by rejecting the doctrine of apostolic succession, the question, “Who gave your pastor authority?”, cannot be adequately answered without using circular, arbitrary or subjective reasons.
 There is no legitimate authority to turn to in which to validate your own claims.
 And, even if you attempted turning to a perceived legitimate authority, who is to say their reasons for having authority are not circular, arbitrary or subjective in of themselves?
 The dilemma runs deep!

 Apostolic Succession Is Logically Necessary